sustainability risk management (SRM) Risk prediction models: How they work and their benefits

 AuditBoard was founded in 2014 by two former auditors at accounting and professional services firms PwC and EY.
 Initially, its core focus was on streamlining audit and compliance processes for companies required to meet complex regulations, such as the Sarbanes-Oxley Act.
 In recent years, though, the company has gradually expanded its cloud-based platform into other aspects of risk management.

 In 2023, for example, it released AuditBoard ITRM for IT risk management, with a focus on IT security risks and support for collaboration between security teams, risk managers and business users.
 ESG program management software was added in 2022.
-AuditBoard also offers a separate product for risk and compliance management across various IT frameworks plus ERM and third-party risk management modules, all combined in an integrated platform with a unified UI.
-AI tools and expanded analytics capabilities, including low-code/no-code development features, were introduced in late 2023.
+AuditBoard, which was acquired by equity firm Hg in 2024, also offers a separate product for risk and compliance management across various IT frameworks plus ERM and third-party risk management modules.
+All those products are combined in an integrated platform with a unified UI.
+A set of AI tools with generative AI (GenAI), machine learning and workflow automation capabilities became available in 2024.

 Additional AuditBoard capabilities include the following: